-Push the Turbo switch into the 'off' position to turn on Turbo mode at 10 MHz.
-The Furbo LED will come on to indicate that the computer is in Turbo mode.
+Push the Turbo switch into the off position io turn on Turbo mode at 10 MHz The Turbo LED will come on to indicate that the computer is m Turbo mode.

-- 2) To return to Normal mode
+2) To return to Normal mode

-- Push the Turbo switch into the "Off" position to return to Normal mode at 4.77 MHz.
-The Turbo LED will, turn off to indicate that the computer is in Normal mode.
+Push the Turbo switch into the "on" position to return to Normal mode at A 11 MH/ The Tur do LED will, turn oil to indicate that the .computer is m Normal mode

-- Hardware Switch Jump Set.
+3) Hardware Switch Jump Set.